rvcapps/rvclist.github.io/README.md

   * Work on CSS
   * Work on webpage content (photos, descriptions, title tag, etc.)
   * Final touches

+  Slides: http://bit.ly/2oliTOZ (Links to an external site.)

+  * It should have ability to create a bit.ly link from URL
+  * It should have ability to share bit.ly link

 #### Week 16: http://bit.ly/36JuiOE (Links to an external site.)
    * Final Presentation of your Web App!